Ramanjs/os-assignments/assignment-1/README.md

       -R        output date and time in RFC 5322 format.
                 Example: Mon, 14 Aug 2006 02:34:56 -0600
       -u        print the Coordinated Universal Time (UTC)

+Edge cases:
+- When both options are set in the same command, `-u` overrides `-R`.
+- Entered format when a flag is set is ignored.